What is Homeowners Insurance and Do I Need it in NYC?

 What is Not Covered Under Homeowners Insurance?

-Surprise!
-If you thought your co-op or condo in New York City covers disasters like floods because it already covers damages from fire and smoke, think again.
+If you thought your co-op or condo in New York City covered disasters like floods because it already covered damages from fire and smoke, think again.

 Homeowners insurance doesn't cover what is known as natural disasters or "acts of God."

-So floods, as well as hurricanes and earthquakes aren’t covered, which means that you may need to up your insurance yet again to provide you with the necessary coverage.
+So floods, hurricanes, and earthquakes aren't covered, so you may need to renew your insurance to provide the necessary coverage.

 Flood Insurance

-In New York City, you don’t need earthquake riders or an extra policy.
+You don't need earthquake riders or an extra policy in New York City.

-The best thing to do before buying an apartment in the city is to check online for a flood map that shows whether or not you are in a flood zone.
+Before buying an apartment in the city, the best thing to do is to check online for a flood map that shows whether or not you are in a flood zone.

 Adding flood insurance has a high deductible and can be very expensive.

-Often, owners are dumbfounded that they need flood insurance in New York City because it seems to make sense that it would be covered by their insurance.
+Often, owners are dumbfounded that they need flood insurance in New York City because it seems to make sense that their insurance would cover it.

 But what is considered flood damage that needs to be covered by extra insurance?

-The answer is that the source of water is the determination.
+The answer is that the source of water is the determining factor.

-For example, if a pipe bursts in your kitchen and floods it, that doesn’t need extra coverage because it will be covered by even the most basic homeowners insurance.
+For example, if a pipe bursts in your kitchen and floods it, that doesn't need extra coverage because even the most basic homeowners insurance will cover it.

-But if water from, say, torrential rain happens outdoors before coming into your apartment, that’s considered a flood and is not covered under your insurance.
+But if water from torrential rain happens outdoors before entering your apartment, that's considered a flood and not covered under your insurance.

 The most common claim, as discussed, is water damage or overflow from your bathroom or kitchen that damages the apartment below you.

-The damages, as a result, are widely known to be very expensive to fix.
+As a result, the damages are widely known to be very expensive to fix.

-Most insurance policies come with $100,000 worth of liability coverage, but since water damages happen a lot in apartment buildings, it’s wise to pay extra for added coverage.
+Most insurance policies come with $100,000 worth of liability coverage, but since water damage happens often in apartment buildings, it's wise to pay extra for added coverage.

 And besides, it doesn't cost a lot.